The Boat’s Library

 When the shipment of library books arrived at our submarine, however, there was no such place to shelve the books.
 Each month we got perhaps a half-dozen hardcover books and two dozen paperbacks.
 When the box arrived, I opened it and I carefully filled out the paperwork that was to be returned.
 Also included in the shipment were two cards for each book, to be placed into a card catalog.
 These I carefully threw away.

 The first step in distributing the books was to place the open box in the skipper's stateroom along with a note that it would be retrieved at a certain time.
 The skipper got first choice of books to read.
-When he finished reading one, he put it in the wardroom bookshelf for the other officers.
 The exec got second choice.
 Then the box was placed in the wardroom for the officers to take their picks.

 Finally, the box was taken to the crew's mess, and the paperback books disappeared in a couple of minutes.
 Sailors read a lot.
 But they never took the hardcover books.
 It was one of the unwritten rules of our boat.
 The enlisted men never read hardcover books.
 When the officers finished reading the hardcover books we gave them to some charity ashore.